algolia/algoliasearch-netlify/README.md

 ## Getting Started

-On this getting started we will implement a frontend search using Netlify, Algolia, and this plugin.
+In this getting started we will implement an instant search using Netlify, Algolia, and this plugin.
 To start right away **you only need a Netlify site**.

 ### Link your site to Algolia